pefcos/lamp/README.md

 display example
 ```
 and now the displaying will show a "on" and a "off", since they both modify a lamp called example, but in different namespaces.

+This concludes the presentation of all of lamp's simple features.

+## Lampi usage

+Lampi is the lamp interpreter for linux operating systems, which can be invoked running "lampi" with the path to the .lamp file with your lamp code.
+An usage example would be `./lampi example.lamp`, to interpret the "example.lamp" file.